All original content is created in Ukrainian. Not all content has been translated yet. Some posts may only be available in Ukrainian.Learn more

 This content has been automatically translated from Ukrainian.

-Waregem — is a city located in the province of West Flanders in the Flemish region of Belgium, which is part of the Kortrijk district.
-The city is located between two major cities — Kortrijk and Ghent.
-It is an important center of the textile and furniture industry, and is known for its Gouden Spoor horse races.
+Waregem is a city located in the province of West Flanders in the Flemish region of Belgium, which is part of the Kortrijk district.
+The city is situated between two major cities — Kortrijk and Ghent.
+It is an important center for the textile and furniture industries and is known for its horse racing, Gouden Spoor.

-Wareham is a relatively small, but rather densely populated city.
-As of 1 January 2020, its population was around 38,300, showing a gradual increase from previous years.
-The population density is quite high — of about 820 people per km2, which is a typical indicator for urbanized areas of Belgium.
+Waregem is relatively small, yet quite densely populated.
+As of January 1, 2020, its population was about 38.3 thousand people, showing gradual growth compared to previous years.
+The population density is quite high — about 820 people per km², which is typical for urbanized areas in Belgium.

-Waregem's transport infrastructure is a prime example of a well-organised and modern urban environment fully complying with high European standards of sustainable development and security.
-A key characteristic is its multimodality, which is manifested in the support and integration of various types of movement.
+The transport infrastructure of Waregem is a vivid example of a well-organized and modern urban environment that fully meets high European standards of sustainable development and safety.
+A key feature is its multimodality, which is manifested in the support and integration of various modes of transportation.

-Special attention is paid to active modes of transport, detached colour cycle paths are a feature of Belgian cities which actively encourage the use of bicycles as a major mode of transport.
-For pedestrians, wide sidewalks are provided and pedestrian crossings are marked, often with elevated platforms.
-Each intersection has special buttons for pedestrians and cyclists.
+Particular attention is paid to active modes of transport, with separated colored bike lanes being a characteristic feature of Belgian cities that actively encourage the use of bicycles as a primary mode of transport.
+Wide sidewalks and marked pedestrian crossings, often with raised platforms, are provided for pedestrians.
+Special buttons for pedestrians and cyclists are available at every intersection.

 Photo 1